dnlzrgz/hugo-piercer-theme/README.md

 * Hamburger menu without JavaScript.
 * Great SEO by default.
 * Mobile-first philosophy.
-* Optional support for PostCSS.
+* PostCSS can be used if desired.
 * Fast.

-Some of the things that are not planned to add are:
+Some of the things that are not planned to add for the moment are:

-* Dropdown menus.
+* Dropdown menus or nested menus.

+Some of the things I would like to add or improve in the future:

+* Accessibility.
+* List pages.

 ## Installation

 To install Piercer run the following commands inside your Hugo site:

 ```bash